Skip to content

 5

-Keep a dated contact log recording all communications with your insurance adjuster, including claim number, inspection date, adjuster name, and any follow-up requests or dispute resolutions.
+Keep a dated contact log that records all communications with your insurance adjuster, including the adjuster's name, phone number, claim number, and a brief summary of each conversation.

 Recent hail events — Adams County